 Whenever you are getting rejected, you’ll learn something new.
 Ask for feedback, every time you got rejected.
 Then, work on your weakness.
 It’ll make you perfect day by day.

 And, never let your ego take over your dream.
 It’s okay to get rejected.

 Photojournalists don’t spend a lot of time doing photography.
 Besides photography, photojournalists have many works.
-They have to build connections, travel a lot of places just to take a photo.
+They have to build connections and travel to a lot of places just to take a photo.
 So, don’t think of taking photographs every time.

-Set your mind to spend a lot of time doing other works, not just only photography.
+Set your mind to spend a lot of time doing other work, not just only photography.
 This will make you prepare for your photojournalist job.

 Photojournalism sounds fascinating.
 But, the hard truth is, it’ll never make you rich.
-It will give you the opportunity to travel a lot, meet new people, culture.
+It will give you the opportunity to travel a lot and meet new people, and cultures.
 But, in terms of money, you’ll not get enough.
-Because you’ve to spend a lot of money to buy gears for the camera.
+Because you’ve to spend a lot of money to buy gear for the camera.
 And, they are not that cheap.

 So, before coming into this profession, make sure you’re okay with this.

 Photojournalism is a very exciting profession.
 It gives one the opportunity, that no one ever thinks.
 Here, you’ll experience many things that you’ll never be able to see in your regular life.
 So, if you’re interested in this field, prepare yourself for it today.
 It’ll give you the best moments that you can ever imagine.

 Q: What is a photojournalist?